 We decided to brave the troupe of athleisure-clad folks who highlighted our frumpiness, but after managing to batton down the door against the frigid wind, we found ourselves inside a busy but friendly and welcoming café.

-I ordered my usual double espresso of the house blend, and my companion ordered a cold brew (for you see, it was scorching outside too – Melbourne, amirite?).
+I ordered my usual double espresso of the house blend, and my friend ordered a cold brew (for you see, it was scorching outside too – Melbourne, amirite?).
 The cold brew was comical: for $4 they deigned to fill a whisky tumbler (or was it a thimble?) with ice cubes, onto which they splashed some cold-brew.
-The inadequate dose of caffeine left my friend in a morning pre-coffee rage, which almost caused a dangerous situation, but never mind.
+The inadequate dose of caffeine left her in a pre-morning-coffee rage, which almost caused a dangerous situation, but never mind.

 The espresso though!
 The espresso!
 It was really amazing.
 Definitely not entirely “old-world” brash, but very full-bodied and flavourful without being sour!
 It held its own!
 It had character!
 I almost got into a long conversation with it (but that was before realising I had to restrain my friend)!
 Anyway, all I can say is, go drink some before they change it.
 Apparently it’s a thing called Syndicate Coffee, made in Richmond.
 So it’s local!
 I endorse.
 Bought myself a pack of beans.
 Even Filter the cat seems interested – and you should see how critical he is in his coffee blog.